mauriziocarb/normalizing-flow-for-turbulent-velocity-gradient/README.md

 3. Run "main_eval.py" with the two trained models to generate trajectories for evaluation.

 ## Including the training data
-- For reference, a small subset of the training data is provided in the data/ folder
+- For reference, a small subset of the training data is provided in the data/ folder, containing 1000 trajectories with 500 timesteps at dt=1e-3.
 - Parallelized data-loading is handled by the function "read_bindary_DNS" in "util_code/IO.py".
-When using your own data, this function can be adapted for loading training data with different layouts or fileformats from the binary data used in the paper.
+When using your own data this function can be adapted for loading training data with different layouts or fileformats from the binary data used in the paper.

 ## Notes on running the code
 - Relevant parameters for the three main programs are set at the top of each file with explanations given as comments for the meaning and possible values of each parameter.